avallbona/Impostor/README.rst

 not possible to delete log entries through admin interface to make covering tracks more difficult.

-Impostor was developed and tested with Django 1.2.
+Impostor was tested with Django 1.4 and 1.5.
 It might work with other versions too.
 It also depends on Django's authentication system and assumes you use its usernames for authentication.